 DirectorChristopher Nolan It would have to be wouldnt it?
 Im not a Nolan fan boy by any means, but I can appreciate that hes by far the best man for the job in making an ensemble super hero film which is both believable and brilliant...Even with Aquaman involved.
 His ensemble work with the Batman franchise, the continuity he could bring and the stories could tell would make him the only logical man to take on Joss Whedons The Avengers.
 There comes the fact he is pretty much owned by Warner Bros who would beg him to take all of their money to make a film which is just revolving pictures of the statue of himself made of diamond placed on Halleys Comet after the inevitable success of "The Dark Knight Rises".
 He could get away with a Justice League film which included Aquaman... well...Only just.
 What do you think?
 What plots would you like?
 Who would you like to see play who?
 Would you consider anybody else to direct?
 Let me know below!

-We need more writers about Justice League, christian bale, Christopher-Nolan, Sam-Worthington, Channing-Tatum, Ryan-Gosling, The-Flash, Wonder-Woman, Matthew-Fox, Batman, Jared-Leto, Justin-Timberlake, Superman, Green Lantern, Joseph Gordon Levitt, Aquaman, Michael Fassbender, Henry Cavill, Christina Hendricks and Evangeline Lilly!
+Want to write about Justice League, christian bale, Christopher-Nolan, Sam-Worthington, Channing-Tatum, Ryan-Gosling, The-Flash, Wonder-Woman, Matthew-Fox, Batman, Jared-Leto, Justin-Timberlake, Superman, Green Lantern, Joseph Gordon Levitt, Aquaman, Michael Fassbender, Henry Cavill, Christina Hendricks and Evangeline Lilly?
 Get started below...